devgateway/www.developmentgateway.org/_posts/2015-03-26-minerva-initiative-examines-relationship-between-aid-and-conflict.md

 [Read the University of Maryland press release here](http://www.cidcm.umd.edu/about/announcements/announcement.aspx?id=324).
 For more information on the current Strauss Center collaboration, [click here](/news/announcing-new-minerva-initiative-grant-study-complex-emergencies-asia).

-*Martha Staid is a Senior Associate at Development Gateway, an institutional member of the AidData partnership.
-This is a modified post originally published on AidData's [The First Tranche](http://aiddata.org/blog/new-minerva-research-explores-the-relationship-between-aid-and-conflict). *
+*This is a modified post originally published on AidData's [The First Tranche](http://aiddata.org/blog/new-minerva-research-explores-the-relationship-between-aid-and-conflict). *